krahets/hello-algo/en/docs/chapter_sorting/sorting_algorithm.md

 # 11.1 &nbsp; Sorting Algorithm

-<u>Sorting algorithm (sorting algorithm)</u> is used to arrange a group of data in a specific order.
+A <u>sorting algorithm</u> arranges a set of data in a specific order.
 Sorting algorithms have extensive applications because ordered data can usually be searched, analyzed, and processed more efficiently.

-As shown in Figure 11-1, data types in sorting algorithms can be integers, floating-point numbers, characters, or strings, etc. The sorting criterion can be set according to requirements, such as numerical size, character ASCII code order, or custom rules.
+As shown in Figure 11-1, the data being sorted can be integers, floating-point numbers, characters, strings, and so on.
+The sorting rule can be defined as needed, such as numerical order, ASCII order, or a custom rule.

 ![Data type and criterion examples](sorting_algorithm.assets/sorting_examples.png){ class="animation-figure" }